arnabdey73/single-node-gitops/README.md

 - **Hardware Monitoring** for Dell PowerEdge R540
 - **Security** with cert-manager and sealed-secrets
 - **Enhanced Resilience** with corner case mitigations
+- **DevSecOps Integration** with vulnerability scanning and policy enforcement

 ---